 Walking from one to the other without any sign of trepidation, Natalie’s emerging style has yet to find border or boundary and I absolutely adore her need to push out.

 Stand-outs ‘Andromeda’ and ‘Movies’ tangle in the throes of love, albeit at total opposite ends of things; the former vividly describing the anaesthetising effect of post-breakup blues, and the latter serving up an ode to the unblemished perfection of silver screen romance.

-She’s a refreshing voice in an ever-saturated talent pool, and stood out to me so far beyond many with this bold and beguiling first-at-bat.
+She’s a refreshing voice in an ever-saturated talent pool, and stood out to me so far beyond many with this bold and beguiling release.
 Definitely interested in whatever comes next.